What To Expect When Closing On A House Remotely

-With a virtual real estate closing, the home buyers or refinance clients involved may meet and proceed with the closing online instead of in person.
+With a virtual real estate closing, home buyers or homeowners opting to refinance may meet and proceed with the closing online instead of in person.

-Not all remote closings are the same, however.
-Due to various eClosing laws across the country, it’s not possible to do every closing entirely online.
-Depending on your state, the process may look a little different than what we described above.
+But not all remote closings are the same.
+Due to various eClosing laws across the country, it’s not always possible to close entirely online.
+Depending on your state, the process may look a little different from the process we described.